Collection on Mildred Dresselhaus

 Scope and Contents note

-Collection consists of a cassette tape of a lecture given by Mildred Dresselhaus as part of the Massachusetts Institute of Technology Independent Activities Period (IAP) Faculty Lecture Series on January 25, 1989 on her personal life and her life as a woman in the field of physics.
-The title is “Reflections on a Career in Science and Technology,”
+Collection contains materials related to Dresselhaus's work at MIT including articles written by Dresselhaus, a cassette tape of a lecture given by Mildred Dresselhaus as part of the Massachusetts Institute of Technology Independent Activities Period (IAP) Faculty Lecture Series in 1989, and ephemera from her memorial service in 2017.

 - Dresselhaus, Mildred S. (Person)